callstack/react-native-material-palette/docs/SETUP.md

 ```

 ### RN < 0.47
 Linking modules written in Kotlin is only supported from RN 0.47 on.
-For lower versions, you'll have to follow the manual steps described below.
+For lower versions, you'll have to follow the manual steps described below:

 2. Add the following lines to `android/settings.gradle`:
 ```diff